| Recipe Ingredients: |

 Fenugreek Seeds

-The beautiful yellow to amber colored fenugreek is commonly used in the preparation of pickles, curry powder and pastes, and many Indian dishes.
+Fenugreek seeds are commonly used in a variety of pickles, curry powder and pastes, and other dishes in South Asian cuisine.
 Also known as methi seeds.

 Moong Dal